On this page

 What other forms are typically filed together with Work Permit?

-Review the official Work Permit instructions for your specific situation.
-The specific forms required vary by case type.
 Review the instructions for your particular immigration category to determine which forms must be submitted together.

-What happens after I submit Work Permit?
+What happens if I submit an incomplete Work Permit application?

 What are common reasons Work Permit gets rejected?